Flows in the Space of Interacting Chiral Boson Theories: Quantization Along Classical Flows

 Despite this, one may hope that quantization of a classical deformed Lagrangian will still give \emph{some} information about the corresponding deformation at the quantum level, at least in particular limiting cases.
 For instance, the solution to the classical $\TT$ flow equation beginning from a seed theory of free scalars is the Nambu-Goto action of string theory, and one generically expects that string theories exhibit a high-energy density of states which is Hagedorn rather than Cardy.
 This predicted Hagedorn scaling agrees with an analysis of the high-energy behavior of a $\TT$-deformed CFT at the quantum level, which can be seen either from the energies \cite{Cavaglia:2016oda} or the partition function \cite{Cardy:2018sdv,Datta:2018thy}.
 Thus certain limiting features of the quantum theory can still be inferred from the $\TT$-deformed classical Lagrangian.

-For other stress tensor deformations, like the root-$\TT$ flow, it is not yet known whether one can give a rigorous definition of the deforming operator at the quantum level.
-Therefore, we do not yet have any exact data about the deformed quantum theory against which to compare results obtained by other methods.
+For other stress tensor deformations, like the root-$\TT$ flow, it is not yet known whether one can give a rigorous definition of the deforming operator at the quantum level.\footnote{However, see \cite{Hadasz:2024pew} for a recent proposal for the quantum definition of the root-$\TT$ deformation and a computation of deformed correlation functions.} Therefore, we do not yet have any exact data about the deformed quantum theory against which to compare results obtained by other methods.
 However, extrapolating from the $\TT$ case, one might perform quantization along a classical root-$\TT$ flow in the hope that this procedure will still give useful information in certain limits.
 Our goal in this section is to carry out this quantization procedure for root-$\TT$-deformed theories of chiral bosons and examine the behavior of the deformed spectrum in such limiting cases.

 One regime for which we have additional data about the root-$\TT$-deformed spectrum is the limit of a large-$c$ holographic CFT which admits a bulk $\mathrm{AdS}_3$ dual.
 When restricting to states for which the stress tensor is approximately constant (which are dual to BTZ black holes), one obtains the formula (\ref{zero_mode_formula}) for the root-$\TT$ deformed spectrum \cite{Ebert:2023tih}.
 We will see that our analysis using quantization along the classical flow agrees with this ``zero mode formula'' for states that correspond to constant stress tensor backgrounds.
 However, we will also be able to probe other limits of a root-$\TT$-deformed theory, such as a large-momentum limit which is \emph{not} close to a constant stress tensor configuration for which the zero mode formula is expected to apply.
 This result may therefore give novel information about the behavior of a putative root-$\TT$-deformed field theory in a different regime.